Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

 \subsection{Features of this platform}

 The platform is designed to offer flexibility in working with O-RAN data and includes the following features and benefits:

-\begin{itemize} \item \textbf{Unification}: The platform can collect, store, and process all types of data from various sources, regardless of volume, velocity, and variety, thanks to its modern open data architecture.
-This feature contributes to: \begin{itemize} \item The development of batch and real-time processing for network applications. \item Enabling data analysts to process and access data for advanced analytics tasks. \item Supporting the development and deployment of AI models, paving the way for advanced federated learning in multi-vendor networks. \item Handling operational needs ranging from reporting of complex processed metrics, performance, or fault events to interactive visualization with these dashboards and data cubes. \end{itemize} \item \textbf{Cost-effective}: Built on commodity servers, the platform leverages Kubernetes (K8s) container orchestration and other tools to simplify management, reducing the resources required.
-On the other hand, Using open data architecture and data lakehouse technology reduces costs by consolidating data, optimizing query performance, reducing bandwidth usage, leveraging scalable cloud storage, utilizing cost-effective open-source tools, and improving collaboration and usability. \item \textbf{Automation and Standardization}: Using DevOps and GitOps~\cite{GitLabGitOps2024} technologies, all infrastructure, setup, data, and AI pipelines are fully automated.
+\begin{itemize} \item \textbf{Unification}: The platform can collect, store, and process all types of data from various sources, regardless of volume, velocity, and variety, due to its modern open data architecture.
+It enables batch and real-time processing, allows analysts to perform advanced data exploration, supports the development and deployment of AI models including federated learning, and provides comprehensive tools for reporting and interactive visualization across complex network environments.

+\item \textbf{Cost-effective}: Built on commodity servers, the platform leverages Kubernetes (K8s) container orchestration and other tools to simplify management and reduce the required resources.
+In addition, using open data architecture and data lakehouse technologies helps consolidate data, optimize query performance, reduce bandwidth usage, and leverage open-source tools, improving collaboration and overall usability.

+\item \textbf{Automation and Standardization}: Using DevOps and GitOps~\cite{GitLabGitOps2024} technologies, all infrastructure, setup, data, and AI pipelines are fully automated.
 This reduces the operational workload for development and deployment, making the development cycle predictable.
-Business owners can collaborate more effectively with developers to create solutions, ultimately reducing the resources needed. \item \textbf{Scalability}: As the number of O-RAN networks deployed increases the platform’s scalability is crucial.
-It has been thoroughly evaluated to ensure it meets the increased demands for AI, data processing, and storage. \end{itemize}
+Business owners can collaborate more effectively with developers to create solutions, ultimately reducing the resources needed. \item \textbf{Scalability}: As more O-RAN networks are deployed, the ability to scale becomes critical.
+The platform has been thoroughly evaluated to ensure it can handle growing demands in AI workloads, data processing, and storage capacity.